Simplicity, honesty, compassionate communication, just being are how we strive to live our lives.

 We are two 40 somethings who have traveled the world, lived in intentional communities and on a variety of farms.
 Wise elders with life and practical skills, as well as spiritual and ancestral knowledge have shaped who we are today.
 Our mutual vision may sound idealistic but wanting to live a regenerative life while fostering an agrarian community rooted in the old ways shouldn't be regarded as radical, rather common sense for what modern society faces.

 Stephanie is quite adept at wildcrafting and makes us teas, medicines and delicious meals from what naturally abounds here.
 Her passion is Holistic Animal Husbandry and she most often can be found out on pasture with animals.
 She enjoys helping people find natural solutions for their livestock and educating folks about the wild abundance of food and medicine all around us.
 She endeavors to carry on studying and practicing mindfulness in myriad of ways such as: meditation, NVC, Co-Counseling, the Law of One, youth nature connection education, breath work and yoga.

 We share the farm with Daniel's parents who have much knowledge to share as they have lived and worked this land for over 50 years.

-We are in the process of building a greenhouse, smokehouse, food dehydrator and a root cellar.
+We are in the process of building a 4-season greenhouse, smokehouse, food dehydrator and a root cellar.
 It may sound like we are preparing for end times but we are not doing these things from a place of fear but instead, choosing to live this way because we believe it is honest and fulfilling to know where all of our food comes from.
+We live quite simply.
+We hardly leave the farm, share a phone, buy very little and spend all of our non-farming time teaching children how to reclaim their relationship to nature for free at our Resiliency School.